"Do what? Do I ice her? Do I marry her? Which one of these?"

 - River Song from Steven Moffat's run of Doctor Who: she fell in love with the Doctor, despite having been kidnapped as an infant, raised and trained specifically to destroy him.
 In their first meeting from her perspective, she came very close to killing him permanently, but ended up sacrificing her remaining regenerations to save him.
 In the end, her "owners" resort to just grabbing her and sticking her in an automated suit.
 And she still finds a way to not shoot him.

-- On Buffy the Vampire Slayer, Spike, who shows up in Sunnydale to kill Buffy, ends up falling in love with her.
+- Spike, who shows up in Sunnydale to kill Buffy, ends up falling in love with her.

 - On Leverage, during "The Lonely Hearts Job" a con artist falls in love with her rich husband and ends up disappearing to try to protect him, kicking off the episode.

 - On Castle, a con artist is murdered because he falls in love with his rich fiance and his partner in the con kills him to try to earn the money.

 - In a CSI: Crime Scene Investigation episode, the victim's wife and secretary are revealed to have been planning on poisoning him for years in order to split his fortune (they previously did this to the secretary's rich husband).
 Unfortunately for the secretary, the wife actually ended up falling in love with him.
 The secreatary still killed him, though, and both get off scot-free.
 The wife doesn't seem too broken up about his death, however.